 Choose the type of e-signature document you want to create.
 "Simple" for documents that aren't offers.
 "Offer" for when you're extending job details and terms.

-Note: Users of Growth or Premier plans can also organize their templates by department and/or location and set approval workflows where the candidate will only be contacted after all approval groups have reviewed and confirmed the offer details.
+Note: You can also organize your templates by department and/or location and set approval workflows where the candidate will only be contacted after all approval groups have reviewed and confirmed the offer details.

 Creating an e-signature document

 An e-signature document is a .docx file that you’ll upload to Workable.
 This document is what the candidate will actually sign.

 This file should be written by the recruitment/HR team or key stakeholders for jobs.